reedwan/Ruzname/README.md

 # Ruzname
 ### Salah Calendar for Pimoroni Inky Frame 7.3"

 Ruzname is an e-paper salah calendar powered by a **Pimoroni Inky Frame 7.3"**.
-Daily prayer time images are generated using [Muwaqqit](https://www.muwaqqit.com) and loaded onto the Inky Frame.
+Daily prayer time images are generated as PNGs using [Muwaqqit](https://www.muwaqqit.com) and loaded onto the Inky Frame.
 The Inky Frame wakes up daily via its real-time clock (RTC), displays the current day's PNG, schedules a wakeup alarm for tomorrow, and cuts its power to conserve battery.

 <p align="center">
   <img src="docs/pic1.jpeg" alt="Ruzname Calendar" width="400">